marcuswhybrow/ray-peat-rodeo/content/2012-09-26-mind-body-connection.md

 RP: I have never seen evidence that they contain any principle of mortality, and in recent years the suspicion that we contain all the equipment needed for perpetual renewal, given the right circumstances, is seeming to be increasingly plausible.

-KM: Finance and energy analyst [[Foss, Nicole]] said “unmet expectations are dangerous”.
+KM: Finance and energy analyst [[Foss, Nicole M.]] said “unmet expectations are dangerous”.

 Is optimal health from a cellular metabolic perspective achievable in today’s society with the lack of availability of optimal foods and with all the toxins and pollution in the environment?